 .md – a new standard for design systems?

 A design system has had a clear shape for a long time.
 A foundation of colors, typography, and tokens.
 A set of components in Figma.
 A connected codebase.
 Documentation that holds it all together.
 The model works, but it's also clearly built for a world where humans design and humans code.
 When AI agents start writing interface code in earnest, that model gets put to the test.
 Over the past year, a new format has started to be discussed in the industry: a simple text file, often called design.md, that describes a design system in a way both humans and AI agents can read.
 Google Labs has published an open specification, and similar approaches are appearing in tools like Claude and Google Stitch.
-The question isn't whether the format itself is finished – it isn't – but what the underlying principle means for how we build and maintain design systems going forward.
+The format itself will keep evolving.
+But what does it mean for how design systems are built and maintained?

 Tobias Rydenhag